anjaliverma96/Project/README.md

 	 - Story 2 : Write **Unit Tests** and **Configure reproducibility tests** that can be run to test each stage of model development
 	 - Story 3 : **Version Control**: Create a Github repository for potential collaboration
 	 - Story 4 : **Documentation**: Make code readable and reproducible by documenting code

+## Theme 2 : Graphical User Interface
- - **Epic 4** : **Web App development**
+ - **Epic 1** : **Interface Development**
+	 - Story 1 : Develop a GUI to display the story
+			 - Visual analog scale : Slider from Less Fynny to Very Funny
+			 - Search bar to search for categories of jokes
+			 - Next and back buttons to cycle between jokes.
+	 - Story 2 : Test out the interface built with users and gather feedback on the initial iteration
-	 - Story 1 : Write a web app using HTML/CSS front end to display my initial interface
+	 - Story 3 : Rework the suggestions from the users into the final step of the design and convert to a web page using HTML/CSS
+- **Epic 2** : **Web App Deployment**
-	 - Story 2 : Introduce a backend by storing it on a server to fetch the data (probably MySQL db on AWS RDS)
+	  - Story 1 : Introduce a backend by storing it on a server to fetch the data (probably MySQL db on AWS RDS)
-	 - Story 3 : Link the RDS to the front end app by deploying on a AWS EC2 server running a Flask app
+	 - Story 2 : Link the RDS to the front end app by deploying on a AWS EC2 server running a Flask app